kombit/org-graphql/README.md

 ### Required request headers
 In order for your request to be executed correctly, it will have to contain the following headers:
-- `Authorization`, which should contain the bearer JWT token (see for instance [Getting JWT token in Postman](#Getting-JWT-token-in-Postman) for details on how to obtain the token),
+- `Authorization`, which should contain the bearer JWT token (see for instance [Getting JWT token in Postman](#Getting-JWT-token-in-Postman) for details on how to obtain the token,
 - `x-TransaktionsId`, which should be an UUID,
 - `x-TransaktionsTid`, which should be an ISO-compliant datetime,